 Outside of PECK-LAW, another part of Lisa’s time is dedicated to CLE and Zoom training.
 She is Co-Chair of the California Employment Lawyers Association’s Practice Management Committee and she is a trainer for the California Employment Lawyers Association’s annual Trial College.
 She is also a member of the Santa Clara County Bar Association Labor & Employment section’s Executive Committee, and of the Santa Cruz Trial Lawyer’s Association.
 As a part of her work for those organizations, Lisa acts as a regular trainer of trial technology, and she does a lot of research into the best ways to implement technology in a firm specializing in Plaintiff’s employment law.

-THE LIT SUITE
+The LIT SUITE

 Early on, Lisa recognized LIT SOFTWARE apps to be efficient, effective, and ahead of their time, plus as very cost-effective for any office on a limited budget.
 When the LIT SOFTWARE apps went to subscription, she became more engaged than ever.
 Lisa told us that she prefers the subscription model, especially with legal technology, and her entire team’s use of it.
 It ensures she and her team have the most up-to-the-minute software, without the bloat that comes with extra and barely-used features that may only have been added to drive sales.
 Lisa told us that “the initial app purchases and the new LIT SUITE subscription is the best money [she has] ever spent.
 It has paid for itself over and over.